basedhound/screen-recorder_next/README.md

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>

 ## <a name="tech-stack">⚙️ Tech Stack</a>
+- **[Arcjet](https://jsm.dev/snapcast-arcjet)** is a developer-first security platform that integrates bot protection, rate limiting, email validation, and attack protection into your application with minimal code.
+It offers customizable protection for forms, login pages, and API routes, supporting frameworks like Node.js, Next.js, Deno, Bun, Remix, SvelteKit, and NestJS.

+- **[Bunny.net](https://jsm.dev/snapcast-bunny)** is a developer-friendly video delivery platform offering global CDN, edge storage, adaptive streaming, and a customizable player.
+It simplifies video management with features like automatic encoding, token-based security, and real-time analytics.
+Ideal for seamless, secure, and scalable video streaming.

+- **[Better Auth](https://www.better-auth.com/)** is a TypeScript-first authentication and authorization library that simplifies implementing secure login, two-factor authentication, and social sign-ins, all while supporting multi-tenancy.

+- **[Drizzle ORM](https://orm.drizzle.team/)** is a type-safe, lightweight ORM for SQL databases, providing a modern solution for interacting with databases using TypeScript, supporting migrations, queries, and schema management.

 - **[Next.js](https://nextjs.org/)** is a powerful React framework that enables the development of fast, scalable web applications with features like server-side rendering, static site generation, and API routes for building full-stack applications.

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to design custom user interfaces by applying low-level utility classes directly in HTML, streamlining the design process.

-- **[shadcn/ui](https://ui.shadcn.com/)** is an open-source collection of accessible and customizable UI components designed for React, built to seamlessly integrate with Tailwind CSS for creating consistent, high-quality interfaces.
-- **[Better Auth](https://www.better-auth.com/)** is a TypeScript-first authentication and authorization library that simplifies implementing secure login, two-factor authentication, and social sign-ins, all while supporting multi-tenancy.
-- **[Drizzle ORM](https://orm.drizzle.team/)** is a type-safe, lightweight ORM for SQL databases, providing a modern solution for interacting with databases using TypeScript, supporting migrations, queries, and schema management.
+- **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers, making it ideal for building large-scale applications.

 - **[Xata](https://xata.io)** is a serverless PostgreSQL platform offering auto-scaling, zero-downtime schema migrations, real-time branching, and built-in full-text search.
 It provides a spreadsheet-like UI for intuitive data management, enhancing modern development workflows.
-- **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers, making it ideal for building large-scale applications.
-- **[Arcjet](https://arcjet.com/)** is a developer-first security platform that integrates bot protection, rate limiting, email validation, and attack protection into your application with minimal code.
-It offers customizable protection for forms, login pages, and API routes, supporting frameworks like Node.js, Next.js, Deno, Bun, Remix, SvelteKit, and NestJS.

 ## <a name="features">🔋 Features</a>

-👉 **Authentication**: Secure user sign-up and sign-in with password/email authentication.
+👉 **Authentication**: Secure user sign-up and sign-in with Better-Auth & Google.

 👉 **Screen Recording**: Capture your screen directly within the app for seamless video recording.